Categories

 1st Corinthians 13:1

-During my tour in Amsterdam, the tour guide shared, ‘What creates separation is war, language, religion, and the like, because we cannot understand each other.
+During my tour in Amsterdam, the tour guide shared something that stayed with me: ‘What creates separation is war, language, religion because we cannot understand each other.
 But what brings us together is love.’

-Her statement felt so fitting, as the group featured someone from the UK, another from the USA, another from Spain, and many others from different parts of the world.
-I, Nigerian, was there from Germany, but we were gathered in one interest—to learn more about Amsterdam.
+Her statement felt so fitting, as the group featured someone from the UK, another from the USA, one from Spain, and many others from across the world.
+Shalvah and I, Nigerians, were there from Germany, but we were gathered around one interest – to learn more about Amsterdam.

-At the table with Hüseyin, Tuba, and Shalvah, love was the constant in our conversation.
+At the table with Shalvah, Hüseyin, and Tuba, love was the constant in our conversation.
 I felt so grateful and made a pact to continue to seek love in my interactions and relationships.

 It’s Paris.
 We had just disembarked from the metro at Opéra and found ourselves walking into Centre des Nouvelles Industries et Technologies (CNIT), a shopping mall in La Défense, Puteaux, west of Paris, France when we followed the music to a group of people who had just turned the space into a stage.
 It was the most spectacular sight I had seen since entering Paris two nights ago.
 I was curious, so I asked a spectator also watching the dance what the group was about, and he said they were random people who started dancing when the music started playing.
 They were dancing to ‘Rock N Roll Is King’ by Electric Light Orchestra, a catchy, upbeat tempo and retro style music that reels people in to start moving their bodies.
 But we didn’t join in.
 We felt too restricted, not knowing the dance steps.